okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 By implementing support for the SCIM standard, an application in the Okta Integration Network can be notified when a user is created, updated, or removed from their application in Okta.

-The provisioning actions performed by an integration are described using the database operation acronym "CRUD": Create, Read, Update, and Delete:
+The provisioning actions performed by an integration are described using the database operation acronym "CRUD": Create, Read, Update, and Delete.
+The four CRUD operations are the building blocks that combine to solve your end-to-end use cases:

 ### Create